Protect your creation.

 You’re more likely to be approved

-Don’t leave the chance of having your patent rejected.
-A utility patent lawyer experienced with the USPTO knows how to thoroughly search and already knows what to include and what not to include, saving you time and money.
+Don’t leave the chance of having your copyright rejected.
+Provisional patent lawyers with the USPTO knows how to thoroughly search and already knows what to include and what not to include, saving you time and money.

 You won’t waste your time

 It can take hours, day, weeks, possibly months to learn patent law.
-Aside from that – you may still need to hire a utility patent lawyer to fix any mistakes committed.
+Aside from that – you may still need to hire the best patent lawyers at LawTrades to fix any mistakes committed.

 Can I submit a provisional application for a design patent?